evansbenj/Reduced-Representation-Workshop/Mapping_reads_to_a_reference_genome.md

 ## Preparing your reference genome

 Reference genomes for many sequences are available at multiple publicly available databases.
 We can download the complete genome sequence for the rhesus macaque from the [USC genome browser](http://hgdownload.cse.ucsc.edu/downloads.html#rhesus).
 I did this earlier because it takes a while.
-It is located in this directory:
+It is a fasta-formatted file, and is located in this directory:

-** insert path to rhesus macaquer genome here **
+** insert path to rhesus macaque genome here **

+Before we map our data to this reference genome, we need to generate some files that will be used in the mapping process.

+./bwa index -a bwtsw **path_to_rhesus_genome**/**rhesus_genome_fasta_file**

+./samtools faidx /work/ben/XL_unigene/Xl.seq.uniq